 The MVC pattern

-Before advent of MVC frameworks, web programming mixed database code with the main code of the page.
+Before the advent of MVC frameworks, web programming mixed database code with the server side code of the page.
 If you have programmed for some time in language like PHP you already did this to some extent.
-This problem is not particular to PHP; In fact in most server-side languages the code is shared between atleast three language: Python (or PHP), SQL, HTML.
+This problem is not particular to PHP; In fact in most server-side languages the code is shared between at least three language, for example: Python (or PHP), SQL, HTML.

 Models: Models represents how data is organized in the database.
-In other words in MVC pattern we use models to define our tables in the database.
-We also use models to define relationship between other models.
+In other words, in MVC pattern we use models to define our database tables as well as relationships between them.

 Views: A view is what you see when you visit a site.
-For example a blog post, a contact form are all examples of views.
+For example: a blog post, a contact form etc, are all examples of views.
 A View contains all the information that will be eventually sent to the client i.e a web browser.
 Generally views are HTML documents.

 Controllers: Controller controls the flow of information.
-When you request a page that request is passed to Controller then it uses programmed logic to decide what information is needed to pulled from the database and what information should it pass to the view.
-Controller is the heart of MVC because it acts as a glue between models and views.
+When you request a page that request is passed to the controller then it uses programmed logic to decide what information is needed to pull from the database and what information should it pass to the view.
+Controller is the heart of the MVC architecture because it acts as a glue between models and views.

 Here is a rundown of steps involved in an MVC blog application.

 1) Web browser or client sends the request to the web server, asking the server to display a blog post.

 2) The request received by the server is passed to the controller of the application.